-- 1 An owner of land is- - (a) a registered proprietor of freehold land; or - (b) a purchaser of freehold land from the State under an Act; or - (c) a purchaser of land under a Housing Act contract; or - (d) a person who has a share in land that the person bought under a Housing Act contract; or - (e) a lessee of land held from the State, and a manager, overseer or superintendent of the lessee who lives on the land; or - (f) the holder of a mining claim or lease; or - (g) the holder of land mentioned in the Mineral Resources Act 1989, schedule 2, definition owner; or - (h) a lessee under the Petroleum Act 1923 or the Petroleum and Gas (Production and Safety) Act 2004; or - (i) a lessee of land held from a government entity or the council; or - (j) the holder of an occupation permit or stock grazing permit under the Forestry Act or of a permit prescribed under a regulation; or - (k) the holder of a permission to occupy from the chief executive of the department responsible for the administration of the Forestry Act; or - (l) the holder of a permit to occupy under the Land Act; or
+- 1 An owner of land is- - (a) a registered proprietor of freehold land; or

+(b) a purchaser of freehold land from the State under an Act; or (c) a purchaser of land under a Housing Act contract; or (d) a person who has a share in land that the person bought under a Housing Act contract; or (e) a lessee of land held from the State, and a manager, overseer or superintendent of the lessee who lives on the land; or (f) the holder of a mining claim or lease; or (g) the holder of land mentioned in the Mineral Resources Act 1989 , schedule 2, definition owner ; or (h) a lessee under the Petroleum Act 1923 or the Petroleum and Gas (Production and Safety) Act 2004 ; or (i) a lessee of land held from a government entity or the council; or (j) the holder of an occupation permit or stock grazing permit under the Forestry Act or of a permit prescribed under a regulation; or (k) the holder of a permission to occupy from the chief executive of the department responsible for the administration of the Forestry Act; or (1) the holder of a permit to occupy under the Land Act; or (m) a licensee under the Land Act; or (n) for land on which there is a structure subject to a timeshare scheme-the person notified to the council as the person responsible for the administration of the scheme as between the participants in the scheme; or perceived conflict of interest see section 177E(1)(c)(ii).

-- (m) a licensee under the Land Act; or - (n) for land on which there is a structure subject to a timeshare scheme-the person notified to the council as the person responsible for the administration of the scheme as between the participants in the scheme; or - (o) another person who is entitled to receive rent for the land; or - (p) another person who would be entitled to receive rent for the land if it were leased at a full commercial rent. - However, an owner of land does not include the State, or a government entity, except as far as the State or government entity is liable under an Act to pay rates.
+(o) another person who is entitled to receive rent for the land; or planning scheme means a planning scheme under the Planning Act.

+- (p) another person who would be entitled to receive rent for the land if it were leased at a full commercial rent. - 2 However, an owner of land does not include the State, or a government entity, except as far as the State or government entity is liable under an Act to pay rates.

-Planning Act means the Sustainable Planning Act 2009.
+Planning Act means the Planning Act 2016.